Perfect Medium-Rare Steak: The Ultimate Guide

 • Finish in the oven: Once you've seared both sides, you can finish cooking the steak in a preheated oven at 350°F (175°C).
 This will ensure that the steak cooks evenly throughout and reaches the desired internal temperature.

-Reverse Searing: A More Consistent Result
+reverse searing: A More Consistent Result

 Reverse searing is a technique that involves cooking the steak slowly at a low temperature before searing it quickly over high heat.
 It's a great method for achieving a perfectly cooked steak with a beautiful sear and a juicy, tender interior.
 Here's how it works: